michele-persiani/AndroidActivityRecognition/README.md

 Android application that records and saves the data from the available sensor.
-Work in progress.

 TODO: add Tensorflow Lite classifier